I ordered a heavy duty clutch, why is my pedal so easy to push?

 Will the noise I hear hurt my transmission?

-Although the gear rollover noise does not sound good, no one has ever proven that it causes excessive wear, or ruined their transmission.
-Keep in mind that most of the trucks with this symptom have exceeded the torque and/or the towing capacity that the transmission was designed for...which is most often the main cause of accelerated wear and/or failure.
+There is no eveidence that it causes excessive wear, or ruined their transmission.
+Keep in mind that most of the trucks with this symptom have exceeded the torque and/or the towing capacity that the transmission was designed for... which is most often the main cause of accelerated wear and/or failure.

 Why do I hear noise and feel a vibration when I lug the engine?

-When the wheel speed of your vehicle does not coincide with the proper gear in your transmission, the RPM of the engine drops too low and causes a violent shaking of the engine and drive train.
+When the wheel speed of your vehicle does not coincide with the proper gear in your transmission, the RPM of the engine drops too low and causes a shaking of the engine and drive train.
 Imagine what would happen to an automatic transmission if it wouldn't shift out of fifth gear, and you drove around town that way...it wouldn't last long.
-Downshifting into the proper gear and keeping the RPM of the engine up is the most important thing you can do to assure you get the most out of your engine, clutch and drive train.
+Downshifting into the proper gear and keeping the RPM of the engine up is important to assure you get the most out of your engine, clutch and drive train.
 If you own a truck with a factory equipped G56 transmission, you may have noticed that the dual mass flywheel dampened most of that vibration (if driven that way), but I can assure you, that is what ruined your flywheel.
-I know shifting can be a hassle...but you chose a manual.

 Why might my clutch slip if I try to accelerate in overdrive?